Salalah

 Salalah (صَلَالَة) is the capital and largest city of the southern Omani governorate of Dhofar.
-Its population in 2009 was about 197,169.
+It has a population close to 331,949.

-Salalah is the third-largest city in the Sultanate of Oman, and the largest city in the Dhofar Province.
-Salalah is the birthplace of the former sultan, Qaboos bin Said.
-Salalah attracts many people from other parts of Oman and the Persian Gulf region during the monsoon/khareef season, which spans from June to September.
-The climate of the region and the monsoon allows the city to grow some vegetables and fruits like coconut and bananas.
+Salalah is the third-largest city in the Sultanate of Oman, and the largest city in the Dhofar province.
+Salalah is the birthplace of former Omani Sultan Qaboos bin Said.
+Salalah attracts many tourists from other parts of Oman and from abroad during the monsoon/khareef season, from June to September.
+The climate of the region and the monsoon allow the city to grow some vegetables and fruits like coconut and bananas.
 There are many gardens within the city where these vegetables and fruits grow.

 History

-Salalah was the traditional capital of Dhofar, which reached the peak of prosperity in the 13th century thanks to the incense trade.
-Later it decayed, and in the 19th century it was absorbed by the Sultanate of Muscat.
+Salalah currently is and was the traditional capital of Dhofar, which reached the peak of prosperity in the 13th century thanks to the incense trade.
+Later it decayed, and in the 19th century it was absorbed by the Sultanate of Muscat and Oman.

-Between 1932 and 1970, Salalah was the residence of Said bin Taimur, the Sultan of Sultanate of Oman Sultan Qaboos acceded to his father's throne in 1970, and decided to move his capital to Muscat, the largest city in Oman, where he lived until he quietly left for treatment in Germany.
-His absence was much regretted in Salalah, where his palace was always kept ready to receive him.
-His Majesty's last visits were in 2006 to meet influential tribal and local leaders, and in 2010 to celebrate the 40th anniversary of his accession with a massive parade watched for several hours by an estimated hundred thousand spectators.
+Between 1932 and 1970, Salalah was the residence of Sultan Said bin Taimur.
+His son, Qaboos, who acceded to his father's throne in 1970, decided to move his capital to Muscat, the largest city in Oman, where he lived until he quietly left for treatment in Germany.
+Sultan Qaboos's absence was much regretted in Salalah, where his palace was always kept ready to receive him.
+His last visits were in 2006 to meet influential tribal and local leaders, and in 2010 to celebrate the 40th anniversary of his accession with a massive parade watched for several hours by an estimated 100,000 spectators.

-Despite the Sultan's generally benevolent government running Oman without national taxation thanks to its vast mineral resources, and with all menial work done by Asian labourers, Salalah saw peaceful protests for a few months in 2011 in the domino effect of the Arab Spring.
-Some Omani protesters requested the dismissal of current ministers, better job opportunities, salary increases, a solution to the increasing cost of living, or the establishment of Islamic banks.
+Despite the Sultan's generally benevolent government running Oman without national taxation, thanks to its vast mineral resources, and with all menial work done by Asian labourers, Salalah saw peaceful protests for a few months in 2011 in the domino effect of the Arab Spring.
+Some Omani protesters demanded the dismissal of current ministers, better job opportunities, salary increases, a solution to the increasing cost of living, or the establishment of Islamic banks.